 - GSBAS has been active in the arena of public opinion in the ongoing efforts to save necessary wildlife habitat and reduce pollution.
 We have testified at local zoning and conservation meetings, and written correspondence to political leaders concerning global and local environmental problems.
 We have also provided support to organizations seeking to preserve and conserve natural resources.

 - GSBAS continues to support and work with the

 “Fire Island Wilderness Committee” in an effort to see that a comprehensive plan is developed ensuring that the “Otis Pike Wilderness Area” within the Fire Island National Seashore remains in an untouched wild state.

 - GSBAS participated in the preparation of

-Audubon New York’s
+Audubon New York’s Strategic Plan, and

 - GSBAS supported Audubon New York’s many